-Plus, in a bid to compete with big-bucks Netflix and Amazon productions, Sky seems to be bankrolling big budget, high-quality drama.
-So if you fancy working on programmes like Catherine the Great starring Helen Mirren or the newly announced Sky Studios drama The Third Day – an HBO co-production starring Jude Law – you should start thinking about Sky.
+Plus, in a bid to compete with big-bucks Netflix and Amazon productions, Sky seems to be bankrolling big-budget, high-quality drama.
+So if you fancy working on programmes like awards magnet Chernobyl, Catherine the Great starring Helen Mirren or Sky Studios drama The Third Day – an HBO co-production starring Jude Law – you should start thinking about Sky.
 They’ve got ambition, money, and are looking for talent.

 How do I get involved?

 First stop for the very latest casting news and production details, as ever, is Backstage.
 Keep an eye on upcoming new or returning Sky series, and research who casts them.
 A few examples: Rosalie Clayton has acted as Casting Director (CD) on several episodes of one of Sky’s regular home-grown series, the very funny Urban Myths, which retells the story of a famous figure in a usually comedic way.